DigonIO/pypermission/docs/docs/ansi.md

 | `SESSIONS`                                       | _N/A_                            |
 | `USER_SESSIONS: USERS x SESSIONS`                | _N/A_                            |
 | `SESSION_ROLES: SESSION x ROLES`                 | _N/A_                            |

-!!! note

-    As this library currently does not implement the RBAC session concept, the types `SESSIONS`, `USER_SESSIONS` and `SESSION_ROLES` from the ANSI standard have no equivalent!

 | ANSI Methods                                 | This library                         |
 | -------------------------------------------- | ------------------------------------ |